suncoast-devs/handbook/lessons/full-stack-build-an-app/14-formatting-dates.md

 # Formatting dates

-You may have noticed that the dates displayed for a review are not user friendly.
+You may have noticed that the dates displayed for a review are not user-friendly.
 We are getting values such as `2020-07-06T22:34:42.721481`.
-Let's look at a way we can format these dates.
+Let us look at an approach to format these dates.

 There are two popular libraries for formatting dates:
 [date-fns](https://date-fns.org/) and [moment](https://momentjs.com/).
 In this
-application, we'll use `date-fns` to format dates.
+application, we will use `date-fns` to format dates.

-In order to add the javascript library we need to:
+To add the javascript library, use the following steps:

 - Stop `dotnet watch run`
 - `cd ClientApp`